ansonl/ansonl.github.io/_posts/2024-05-23-corolla-cross-hybrid-spare-wheel-tire.md

 There are many other vehicles with a similar wheel size to the Corolla Cross.
 You can get a list of such vehicles with compatible wheels by searching all vehicles that have the same wheel size as the Corolla Cross on websites such as [Wheel-Size.com](https://www.wheel-size.com/).

 I generated a partial list of CCH compatible vehicles that I printed out and brought to the scrapyard with me.
 Wheel-Size.com only allows me to search within a small offset range at a time so the full list of compatible vehicles is much greater.
 The partial list including 16" and 17" rims can be viewed [here](/wp-content/uploads/2024/05/corolla-cross-compatible-vehicles.txt) and may be a starting point.

+A 3D printed [5x114.3mm bolt pattern and 60.1mm template](https://makerworld.com/en/models/493853) was useful to quickly check found tires' bolt pattern and bore diameters at the scrapyard.

 ### Compact Jack Assembly